NeuralEnsemble/python-neo/doc/source/rawio.rst

 (and sometimes channel_ids) have no guarantees to be unique.
 In such cases, using names or ids may raise an error.

+A selected subset of channels which is passed to get_analog_signal_chunk, get_analog_signal_size, or get_analog_signal_t_start has the additional restriction that all such channels must have the same t_start and signal_size.

 Example with BlackrockRawIO for the file FileSpec2.3001::

     >>> raw_sigs = reader.get_analogsignal_chunk(channel_indexes=None) #Take all channels